fusionjs/fusionjs.github.io/documentation/docs/getting-started/run-your-project.md

 yarn build-production && NODE_ENV=production yarn start
 ```

-Refer to the [debugging](/docs/guides/debugging#debugging-your-production-build-locally) section if you get any error while running a production build locally.

 **Note**: Development tooling such as hot reloading is not available in
 production builds.